ju57in3/Internship_Project/daily_note.md

 | NUCLEO-F446RE                   | ![NUCLEO-F446RE](image-18.png)               | PB11 -> NC                                                       |
 | NUCLEO-F410RB                   | ![NUCLEO-F410RB](image-19.png)               | PD2 -> PB11, PB11 -> NC                                          |

-In conclusion, only one set of connectors will be needed for the Nucleo boards because there are few pin changes, which implies very few deep switches.
+In conclusion, only one set of connectors will be needed for the Nucleo boards because there are few pin changes, which implies very few dip switches.

 ## 19/04/2024
 ### LaunchPad Pinout